anyahirota/yikes_yokai/README.md

 - **Monk**

-Users can move the monk up and down using the arrow keys and shoot beams by pressing the space bar.
-These actions are directed by functions within the monk class.
-User input is managed directly by the class function: `listenForMovement`
+Users can move the monk up and down by using the arrow keys and shoot beams by pressing the space bar.
+These actions are managed by functions within the monk class.
+User input is managed directly by the monk class function: `listenForMovement`

 ```
 listenForMovement() {